Are you looking to get free traffic from Twitter? In this blog post, I’m going to share some Twitter marketing tips I’ve learned along the way.

-To activate Twitter cards just use the SocialWarfare Pro plugin I mentioned earlier.
-The plugin will automatically add “Open Graph” meta tags (for Facebook and LinkedIn) and Twitter cards (for uh, Twitter) to your blog posts.
+Use the SocialWarfare Pro plugin I mentioned earlier.
+The plugin will automatically add “Open Graph” meta tags (for Facebook and LinkedIn) and Twitter cards (for uh, Twitter) to your blog posts (source).

 If you don’t choose a specific image for the plugin to use, it will use your featured image.

 Another great part of the Social Warfare plugin is its Click To Tweet feature.
-You can add a Click To Tweet directly into your blog posts to encourage even more sharing.

 What could be easier than a single click to share your content?

-It works best when it’s a quote or a major point you’re making in the article.
-For example, here's a click-to-tweet for this post:
+Click to Tweet modules work best when it’s a quote or a major point you’re making in the article.
+Look for opportunities within your content to add them.

-spend waste my time trying to get Twitter traffic.
+I started this article by telling you that I would not waste my time trying to get Twitter traffic.
 I would instead focus on Pinterest since it’s way easier.

-What I’ve done is automate Twitter marketing to get (free) passive traffic from Twitter.
+What I’ve done is automate Twitter marketing to get free passive traffic from Twitter.